BWolf-16/Pi-Tuner/readme.md

+#☠️This is in Beta, please use under your own responsibility☠️

 # Pi-Tuner 🐾

 A complete, real-time tuning tool for your Raspberry Pi 5 — with true fan, clock, and voltage control.
 Inspired by MSI Afterburner, built to serve your system with power and style.